hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 npm run test:reports
 ```

-## Run tests in CI
+## Run Tests in CI

-Because the tests only require Node.js and NPM run, it can be ran in GitHub actions and CIs just like any other Node tests.
+Because the tests only require Node.js and NPM run, they can also be run in GitHub actions and CIs just like any other Node test.

-In GitHub, you can directly set up a Node.js workflow like this one
+In GitHub, you can directly set up a Node.js workflow like this one:

 ```yml
 name: Test counter contract